CMU-Heinz-95702/lab6-rmi-programming/README.md

 client>!
 ```

-After experimenting with the client and **studying the code**,
+Experiment with the client and **study the code**.
+After understanding
-show your TA that you have it working.

-:checkered_flag:**Completion of Part 1 is this lab's checkpoint.**
+the details, go on to Part 2.

 # Part 2.
 Java RMI Programming Challenge